jcodybaker/snip/README.md

 and a shortcut format.

 ##### Long Format
-* "action" *(Optional)* - Action which should be performed if the route matches.
+* "action" *(Optional - Default: "proxy" if target specified, "hangup" otherwise.)* - Action which should be performed if the route matches.
 The value must be one of the following.
   * "hangup" - Immediately disconnect the client connection.
   * "proxy" - Make an outbound connection to "target" and proxy reads and writes. "target" is a required